JaredJacobsen/ipfs-papers-scrape/README.md

 ipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods '["PUT", "POST", "GET"]'

 Run `node corsProxy.js` to start The CORS anywhere server.
 PDFs cannot be fetched without this server running.

+The IPFS companion extension is needed in order to view PDFs